DecisiveAI/mdai-hub/PV.md

 ## Prometheus

-In order to enable persistent storage for Prometheus, uncomment the following block in Prometheus section (`kubeprometheusstack.prometheus.prometheusSpec`) of [values.yaml](./values.yaml):
+Prometheus operator does not allow to specify an existing PVC, so make sure you PV satisfied a Prometheus PVC requirements In order to enable persistent storage for Prometheus, uncomment the following block in Prometheus section (`kubeprometheusstack.prometheus.prometheusSpec`) of [values.yaml](./values.yaml):